-Glancing down the Perks sheet you can see the Spellweaver can boost her deck with more elements to strengthen her attacks.
-She can also add cards to weaken enemies with status effects like stun and curse.
+Glancing down the Perks sheet you can see the Spellweaver can boost her deck with more elements to strengthen her abilities.
+She can also add cards to weaken monsters with status effects like stun and curse.

 The Spellweaver is a good mage.
 She can provide healing support in a pinch but is more effective at dealing damage.

 If you play as her, you need to understand how elements and magic work and use it to your advantage.
 If you don’t, you won’t be doing the character justice.
 I’ve written a guide to building an area of effect focussed Spellweaver if you’d like a closer look at a build option.

 The Spellweaver isn’t a bad character, I just think there are more interesting ones to play, so she is rank 5 for me.

 The Cragheart looks like a tank, but it isn’t.
 The Cragheart is actually a character with decent ranged, melee and area of effect abilities, and some minor heals.

 Referred to as ‘it’ rather than he or she, the Cragheart harnesses the power of the earth to create rocks, dirt tornados and avalanches.
 It is hard to tame the wilds of nature though, and sometimes it damages allies as well as monsters.

 What it’s like to play

 As a big lumbering beast, you’ll want to play the Cragheart as a tank.
 But don’t.
 Although you have quite high health points, you have no abilities to reduce damage taken.